Da Maria Team

-Since opening in 2016, Da Maria has blurred the line between restaurant, bar and nighttime spot, pairing Italo-Australian food with bold interiors and a soundtrack that carries well past dinner.
+Since opening in 2016, Da Maria has blurred the line between restaurant, bar, and nighttime spot, pairing Italo-Australian food with bold interiors and a soundtrack that carries well past dinner.
 But after nine years in Seminyak, longevity like this is no accident.
-Now, Da Maria enters a new chapter.
+Now, the multifaceted Seminyak hotspot enters a new chapter as it reinvigorates old classics whilst staying true to its roots.

-Led by the same team behind Mexicola Group, the evolution is less about reinvention and more about refinement.
-Executive Chef Lorenzo De Petris and Group Beverage Director Denny Bakiev are joined by Bar Manager Luca Marcolin, formerly of Zuma Dubai, bringing fresh perspective to the kitchen and bar.
+Led by the same hospitality team, who are part of the trailblazing Mexicola Group, Da Maria’s evolution is less about reinvention and more about refinement.
+Executive Chef Lorenzo De Petris and Group Beverage Director Denny Bakiev are joined by new Bar Manager Luca Marcolin, formerly of Zuma Dubai (World’s 50 Best Bars), who brings a fresh perspective to the kitchen and bar.

 While Italian foundations remain, the drinks programme evolves with the same intent.
 Spritzes stay, but martinis take centre stage.
-Guests choose between classic dry styles or more tropical interpretations, customised with distilled Amalfi Coast-inspired aromas: Limoni, Erbe, or Mare.
+Served tableside for a more interactive experience, guests may choose between classic dry styles or more tropical interpretations, customised with distilled Amalfi Coast-inspired aromas: Limoni, Erbe, or Mare.
 Group sommelier Federico Sirito’s refreshed wine list leans into Italian producers, with a smaller selection of minimal-intervention bottles and vintage drops.

 However, not everything is changing: Da Maria’s late-night energy remains intact with the return of weekend lunches, as well as its 1960s Amalfi geometry interiors, originally designed by Roman architects Lazzarini Pickering.
 “Da Maria feels like a timeless Mediterranean garden, Italian at its core, but abstractly Balinese,” states architect Carl Pickering.
 “We’re keeping its DNA while projecting it into a new vision.”

-In a city built on reinvention, Da Maria’s evolution feels subtler but stronger.
-It comes from consistency, hospitality instincts, and a willingness to rethink before things stops working.
+In an island built on reinvention, Da Maria’s evolution feels subtler but stronger.
+It comes from consistency, hospitality instincts, and a willingness to rethink before things stop working.
 Nine years in, that confidence shows.
 “We recognise the importance of keeping our experience fresh, exciting, and relevant for our guests.
 Without drifting from our Italian roots, we feel ready as a team to step into and embrace a new chapter.
 The Da Maria on the way marks the natural evolution of our concept and offering,” says Executive Chef Lorenzo De Petris.

 Da Maria